AlphaLunaFurry/fennec/README.md

 The demonstration application will use SCons, wxWidgets, possibly GLADE, and for Windows ports, Py2Exe, NSIS and the BattleTorrent plug-in for NSIS.

-The reference implementatio of the proof of concept is nothing like the true Fennec Overlay, but should be close enough to the high-level design to prove the concept.
+The reference implementation of the proof of concept is nothing like the true Fennec Overlay, but should be close enough to the high-level design to prove the concept.